Altoids1/Joao/docs/GettingStarted.md

 }
 ```

-Starting a long comment on anything but the very beginning of a line is forbidden.
+Starting a long comment on anything but the very beginning of a line (ignoring whitespace) is forbidden.
+Further, long comments cannot occur on the same line as functional code.